Skip to content

 Follicular Phase (Cycle Day 8-14)

-Estrogen and progesterone start increasing in preparation for the next phase of ovulation.
-Your energy levels are increasing, so exercises such as hiking and light runs are great options.
-Eating foods that help metabolize estrogen, like probiotics, during this cycle is especially important for those who are overweight or have polycystic ovarian syndrome (PCOS).
+Estrogen and progesterone start increasing in preparation for the next menstrual cycle phase.
+Your energy levels are increasing, so an exercise routine that includes hiking and light runs are great options.
+Eating foods that help metabolize estrogen, like probiotics, during this ovulation cycle is especially important for those who are overweight or have polycystic ovarian syndrome (PCOS).
 These foods include cruciferous vegetables like kale, broccoli, cauliflower, and leafy greens, which have phytochemicals that help with this estrogen balance.

 Ovulatory Phase (Cycle Day 1-17)